WirecardMobileServices/Wirecard-ePOS-API-Integration/docs_source/alipay.md

-Alipay barcode payment is one-step payment method what means that only one request to Wirecard ePOS API is needed.
+Wirecard makes it easy for you to accept Alipay, one of the most popular payment platforms in China.
+Grow your sales revenues by letting Chinese tourists use their preferred payment method.

 !!!
 Tip

-    For more details regarding Alipay, visit [Wirecard China Payment](https://www.wirecard.com/chinapayment/en/) website.
+    Visit [Wirecard](https://www.wirecard.com/payment-base/alipay) website to find out all benefits of Alipay barcode payment.

+From retailer perspective, Alipay payment is very straightforward.
+Only one request is needed to successfully complete Alipay payment.

 !!!
-Important
+Note

     Sale requests are serviced at https://switch.wirecard.com/mswitch-server/v1/sales URL.

+## Workflow

 ## Purchase Operation

-In context of Wirecard ePOS, every payment transaction (alias payment) is part of a _Sale_.
+In context of Wirecard ePOS, every payment transaction is part of a _Sale_.
 In order to process Alipay payment, call Wirecard ePOS with _Sale-PURCHASE_ request defined below:

 ### Request